 Qualitative researchers explore the structure of everyday life and the meaning that events, other persons and their actions hold for us.
 To do so, they take an in-depth look at a few selected cases, such as organizations, campaigns, or people.
 We will look at the rationale and constructivist and interpretivist principles underlying qualitative research and from there move on to specific designs (such as grounded theory or ethnography), design principles (such as purposive strategies for selecting cases), and research methods.
 The focus of the module will be on learning about and trying out methods for collecting and analyzing qualitative data.
-Among methods for collecting qualitative data, relevant topics include semi-structured and narrative interviews, focus groups, observation, working with documents and with visual elements.
-Methods for analyzing qualitative data include, for example, coding, qualitative content analysis, discourse analysis, visual analysis, semiotics or iconography.
+Among methods for collecting qualitative data, relevant topics include semi structured and narrative interviews, focus groups, observation, working with documents and with visual elements.